 Parents' Names

 Address (If different)

 Home Telephone No

 Mobile Telephone No

 Work Telephone No

 Emergency Contacts

 Contact 1 Name

 Relationship to child

 Home Telephone Number

 Mobile Telephone Number

 Work Telephone Number

 Contact 2 Name

 Relationship to child

 Home Telephone Number

 Mobile Telephone Number

 Work Telephone Number

-Please confirm details of all those

-with Parental Responsibility for
+Please confirm details of all those with Parental Responsibility for the Child.

-the Child.

-Page 41 of 71

 Medical Information

 Child's Doctor's name

 Doctor's Surgery Address

 Telephone Number

 Does your child experience any conditions requiring medical treatment and/or medication?
-YES $\square$ NO $\square$
+YES \square NO \square

-\If yes please give details, including medication, dose and frequency.
+If yes please give details, including medication, dose and frequency.

 Does your child have any allergies?
-YES NO 🗆 -- ------
+YES NO

-\If yes please give details.
+If yes please give details.

 Does your child have any specific dietary requirements?
-YES $\hfill Description \hfill Description \hfill Description \hfill Description \hfill \hfill Description \hfill \hfill$
+YES NO

-\If yes please give details.
+If yes please give details.

-What additional needs, if any, does your child have e.g. needs help to administer planned medication, assistance with lifting or access, regular snacks?
+What additional needs, if any, does y planned medication, assistance with our child have e.g. needs help to administer lifting or access, regular snacks?

-Disability

-The Equality Act 2010 defines a disabled person as 'anyone with a physical or mental impairment, which has a substantial and long term adverse effect on his or her ability to carry out normal day to day activities'.
+Disability The Equality Act 2010 defines a disabled person as 'anyone with a physical or mental impairment, which has a substantial and long term adverse effect on his or her ability to carry out normal day to day activities'.
 Do you consider your child to have a disability?
-YES NO

-\If yes what is the nature of the disability?
+YES \square NO \square If yes what is the nature of the disability?
 Does your child have any communication needs e.g. non-English speaker/ hearing impairment/ sign language user/ dyslexia?
 If yes, please tell us what we need to do to enable him/her them to communicate with us fully.

-Consent from Parent/Legal Carer:

-- I confirm to the best of my knowledge that my child does not suffer from any medical condition other than those detailed above. - I agree to notify the Club of any changes to this information. - I give my consent that in an emergency situation, the club may act in my place (loco parentis), if the need arises for the administration of emergency first aid and/or other medical treatment which, in the opinion of a qualified medical practitioner, may be necessary.
+Consent from Parent/Legal Carer: I confirm to the best of my knowledge that my child does not suffer from any medical condition other than those detailed above. • I agree to notify the Club of any changes to this information.
+I give my consent that in an emergency situation, the club may act in my place (loco parentis), if the need arises for the administration of emergency first aid and/or other medical treatment which, in the opinion of a qualified medical practitioner, may be necessary.
 I also understand that in such an occurrence all reasonable steps will be taken to contact me or the alternative adult named in this form.

-- The attached signature will denote that my child has my permission to be on the golf club's premises. - I acknowledge that the club is not responsible for providing adult supervision for my child, except for formal junior golfing coaching, matches or competition.
+The attached signature will denote that my child has my permission to be on the golf club's premises.